 Hometown: Copenhagen, Denmark | Instagram: @lwdjakobsen

-Sumner Lewis (she/her) is a history nerd and performer residing in Western Massachusetts.
-She loves her Tevas, the ICCAs, and attempting to make others laugh with dad jokes.
+Sumner Lewis (she/her) is a history buff, musician, and senior Political Science major residing in Western Massachusetts.
+She is passionate about work that elevates fellow Jews of Color, her Tevas, oxford commas, and attempting to make others laugh with dad jokes.

 Hometown: Longmeadow, MA | Instagram: @singgingrrl

 Leenoy Margalit (she/her) is 19 years old and lives in Southern California.
 She’s still figuring out what she wants to do with her life, but loves writing more than anything.

 Yitzhak/Isaac Ofori-Solomon (he/they) is a student currently living and attending school in Asheville, NC on Yuchi and Cherokee East land.
 He is a history major with a passion for Jewish studies and social justice work.
 In their free time you can find him researching some niche field, cooking for friends, or just enjoying what’s on SoundCloud.

 Talia Rodriguez (she/her/hers) is a first year student at Wesleyan University who plans to study sociology and environmental science (or theater?).
 She is a proud Reconstructionist Jewban (Jewish-Cuban).
 In her free time, you can find her spending time with family or friends, baking with her new sourdough starter, or enjoying the great outdoors.